 Any of the above mentioned will open the Command prompt and you can check the Build number of your latest installed.

 Latest Windows OS Version and Build released:

-Looks like my Windows 10 OS is not a latest version though I’ve completely updated and no new updates are available.
+Looks like my Windows 10 OS is not the latest version though I’ve completely updated and no new updates are available.
 I’m expecting the release will be soon applied as Microsoft gradually release the versions upgrades.
-Reason being pretty simple; not to get infected with unstable version.
+The reason is pretty simple; not to get infected with unstable version.

 Check out the Windows 10 features that were not available in older versions and the Windows 10 essentials software tools I personally use.